Top 11 Industry Applications of Business Analytics in 2025

 Must read: Learn business analytics free!

 Governments all across the world have started using business analytics and data to enhance their operations.
-For example, the central government has established the CEDA (Centre of Excellence for Data Analytics) to help government organisations to generate insights for their data.
+For example, the central government has established the CEDA (Centre of Excellence for Data Analytics) to help government organizations to generate insights for their data.

 Out of all the industries we have shared in this article, the finance sector is probably the biggest business analytics user.
 There are numerous applications of business analytics and big data in the finance industry.
 Business analytics helps finance companies in evaluating potential investments and determine their risk/reward.